geoffmcnamara/newspaper-hugo-subtheme/README.md

 # ...
 ```

-As a default this next line is included in the ./content/articles/_index.md which is used by normally used
+As a default this next line is included in the ./content/articles/_index.md which is normally used by hugo
-by hugo when building out the ./layouts/articles/list.html page but this subtheme also grabs the front matter
+when building out the ./layouts/articles/list.html page but this subtheme also grabs the front matter
 values for the ./layouts/articles/single.html builds as well using the .GetPage method.
 The next line is included
 in the ./content/articles/_index.md to add the Title "Newspaper" to the "main" menu.